Git-Leon/jdbc.pokemondatabase/README.md

-# JDBC Demo
+# JDBC & JPA Demo
-* This project contains no config files.
-* All configuration is handled manually by raw JDBC code.

 # How do I orient myself in this project?
 * `Database`